nf-core/pangenome/README.md

 5. Start running your own analysis!

     ```bash
-    nextflow run nf-core/pangenome -profile <docker/singularity/podman/shifter/charliecloud/conda/institute> --input "input.fa.gz"
+    nextflow run nf-core/pangenome -profile <docker/singularity/podman/shifter/charliecloud/conda/institute> --input "input.fa.gz" --n_mappings 11
     ```

+Be careful, the input FASTA must have been compressed with [bgzip](http://www.htslib.org/doc/bgzip.html).
 See [usage docs](https://nf-co.re/pangenome/usage) for all of the available options when running the pipeline.

 ## Pipeline Summary